-Strong foundations for academic/intellectual and social learning are built.
+During first grade, strong foundations for academic/intellectual and social learning continue to be built.
 Students learn to balance their own needs and wishes with the interests of the classroom community.
 These skills and habits of mind support our students’ growth as lifelong learners.
 Learning happens by doing.
 Students are given the chance to explore and play with language, concepts, quantities, and materials.

 Each year a new group will form.
 Children build new relationships while sustaining already established ones.
 The students learn to work productively and collaboratively with their peers.
 The expectation is established that each of us will contribute to building and maintaining a warm and safe classroom environment for all.

 Language Arts is the cornerstone for all learning.
 The classroom is rich in opportunities for students to develop skills in listening, speaking, reading and writing.
 Students continue the journey to becoming lifelong lovers of the written and spoken word.
 Learning to read and write are intricately connected and build upon each other as children develop their ability to decode texts, express their ideas effectively both orally and through writing.
 At Friends School Haverford, students learn to use their language skills in the context of self-expression and connecting meaningfully with others.
 Children happily develop mastery of the language arts in a classroom community that promotes confidence and kindness.